 The Historical Experience presents the excitement and uncertainty of Franklin’s London years using the rooms he inhabited for nearly sixteen years as staging for a drama which seamlessly integrates live performance, cutting edge lighting and projection technology.
 With its ‘museums as theatre’ approach, it stands alone among London attractions.
 The main character is Polly Hewson, daughter of Franklin’s landlady who became a ‘second daughter’ to Franklin.
 Visitors experience a sense of the complexity of the man and the times in which he lived: food, health, botany, and daily living in the basement kitchen; social and personal relationships, musical inventions and political tension on the ground floor; scientific work, political triumphs and woes, and a hurried return to America in the face of the looming War of Independence on the first floor.

-Architectural and Conservation Tours (Mondays Only)
+Architectural Tours (Mondays Only)

 For those groups for whom the architecture of the historic building is of primary interest, we can arrange a tour of the House with a knowledgeable guide.
 Thevisit will highlight the Houses original features and provide information on the conservation project which rescued the building from derelictionm, 36 Craven Streets 300 years of its history will come to life, including the preiod of Franklin’s residence.